 Fellows Timeline

-• May 23: Fellows Nominations Open
+• Early May: Nominations Open

-• August: Committee review of nominations
+• July-September: Review of nominations

 • Late September: Notification to nominators of committee decisions

-• Mid-October: Association-wide announcement of recipients
+• Mid-October: Association-wide announcement of Fellows

 Nomination Requirements

-To submit a nomination, you will need the following:
+To submit a nomination, you will need:

 • Agreement that the Nominee is aware of their nomination and commitments required: (Note: We will send a notification to all nominees prior to the review period to ensure they agree to the terms outlined)